 In late 2021 we asked the community what freshwater areas are important to them and whether they were happy with its current state.
 We also ran online public engagement in 2022 about long term vision and outcomes for freshwater.
-You can learn more about the feedback we received on Participate BOPRC.

-From April – September 2023 we will hold engagement events across the region, starting with sub-regional hui a rohe (for tangata whenua) and an event in each of the 13 “Freshwater Management Units” (FMUs) through April and May.
-We’ll share the freshwater issues for the FMU and region, and the draft options we are thinking about to manage them.
-This is a good time for you to give your feedback, because they are draft and have not been considered or adopted by your elected Councillors yet.
+You can find out more about freshwater issues for each FMU and the region, and the draft options we are thinking about to manage them in the Information Booklets listed above (see Information booklets about the Freshwater Management Units).
+This is a great time for you to give your feedback because they are draft and have not been considered or adopted by your elected Councillors yet.

 In 2025, anybody will be able to make formal submissions on the proposed plan changes and can be heard in front of an independent freshwater hearings panel.